stakater/kubestackplus-docs/content/for-developers/enable-metrics-for-your-application.md

 There is one more thing that you will need to do to get everything working.
 In the application.properties type in [management.endpoints.web.exposure.include=info, health, prometheus, metrics](https://github.com/stakater-lab/stakater-nordmart-review/blob/85e6a3549ee18abe63b072c23c88f6e8bbfd96bc/src/main/resources/application.properties#L12)

-Actuator exposes prometheus metrics on /actuator/prometheus
+Actuator exposes Prometheus metrics on /actuator/prometheus

 To learn more about exposing metrics in spring boot you can refer to this [guide](https://docs.spring.io/spring-boot/docs/2.1.2.RELEASE/reference/html/production-ready-endpoints.html).